-Sheri Roach Brosier has lived in Amarillo all her life and is married with three children.
-She is a third-generation rancher, helping operate T.L.
+Sheri Roach Brosier of Amarillo is a third-generation rancher, helping operate T.L.
 Roach & Son Allen Creek Ranch near Clarendon.
 She loves serving her community and volunteering for various civic organizations.
 She served on the District 13 Grievance Committee from 2001 to 2007.